EVERSE-ResearchSoftware/RSQKit/CONTRIBUTING.md

 The content of RSQKit is currently being approved and curated by the [RSQKit Editorial Board][editorial-board], who are also acting as the official
 **Maintainers** of the RSQKit repository.
-The RSQKit **Editorial Board Members** work together with Internal Contributors from the EVERSE project and External Contributors (jointly known as **Contributors**) to identify where and how and their contribution fits best in RSQKit.
+The RSQKit **Editorial Board Members** work together with Internal Contributors from the EVERSE project and External Contributors (jointly known as **Contributors**) to identify where and how their contribution fits best in RSQKit.

 ### Contributor Agreement